RPW/LWR Students

 You can not take more than five 200-level courses for the major.

-Additionally, you cannot double-count courses across these categories.
 Neither of these restrictions apply to GEP or CHASS requirements.

 College and University Requirements